 Thomas Aquinas considered the three points of his theory of the dogma of Christianity to be the following:

 1. Reason is bound to criticize itself, correcting itself.
 When one of its conclusions contradicts dogma, without, however, using revelation or dogma as the supreme argument but only as a signal of error.
-The arguments for the decision of any philosophical rejection must belong to reason.
+The ideas for the decision of any philosophical rejection must belong to reason.

 3. The theology included in sacred doctrine differs in kind from that theology that is part of philosophy.

-Thomas’s father had died, but the rest of the family was so clearly upset that the Dominicans decided to send him to Paris for safety.
+Thomas’s father had died, but the rest of the family was so upset that the Dominicans decided to send him to Paris for safety.

 Who disagreed with Thomas Aquinas?